 Open-toed footwear is not permitted as well as hats and scarves.
 Ensure that your pockets are empty to avoid losing something valuable.
 If you need to wear shades or spectacles, a strap is needed so they won’t fall off.
 Finally, remember to apply sunscreen and drink lots of water if you’re zip-lining in hot weather.

-Kids are allowed to experience a zip line adventure as long as they reach a certain height and weight requirements.
+Kids are allowed to experience zipline tours as long as they reach a certain height and weight requirements.
 It’s important that participants are in good physical health and fit the harness.
 People with medical conditions are advised to consult a doctor beforehand.

 Rain showers or light drizzle are unlikely to cancel a zip line ride but high winds and lightning can cause a reschedule.
 It’s important to bring extra clothes for layering in case the weather shifts.

-Zip line adventures are fun but safety is paramount.
+Zipline tours are fun but safety is paramount.
 You need to follow the instructor’s directives at all times.
 Wear the harness properly and put on the helmet.
-Zip lining also has its own risks but guides are present on the tour to ensure that everyone is safe.
+Riding on a zipline also has its own risks but guides are present on the tour to ensure that everyone is safe.
 They’re trained to ensure everyone’s safety and test the equipment.

 Basic zip line skills will be demonstrated as well as additional techniques on the tour.
 Guides will provide instructions on the proper body positions.
 They will also teach you the right way to hold a harness to keep you safe and protect your hands.
 Finally, guides will always check your harness and helmet before you go on a zip line ride.